A Proposal for the Lohengrin Experiment to Search for Dark Sector Particles at the ELSA Accelerator: Appendix

-The sensitivity of the \lohengrin experiment to the production of dark bremsstrahlung stems from six crucial building blocks: (1) the ELSA accelerator allows for the extraction of \emph{single} electrons with an energy of \SI{3.2}{\giga\electronvolt} at a high rate that can be directed onto a thin target; the target is placed in (2) a strong magnetic field; (3) a tracker consisting of several layers of ultrathin and ultrafast silicon pixel detectors is placed around the target in order to tag incoming electrons and reconstruct the tracks of scattered electrons down to the lowest energies behind the target; (4) an ECAL is placed behind the tracker in order to measure the energy of SM bremsstrahlung photons in the final state; the ECAL is embedded in (5) a coarse hadronic calorimeter (HCAL) that acts as a veto system for any hadronic energy in the final state.
+Considering these goalposts, the sensitivity of the \lohengrin experiment to the production of dark bremsstrahlung stems from six crucial building blocks: (1) the ELSA accelerator allows for the extraction of single electrons with an energy of \SI{3.2}{\giga\electronvolt} at a high rate that can be directed onto a thin target; the target is placed in (2) a strong magnetic field that is sufficient to bend the trajectories of electrons with an energy of up to \SI{3.2}{\giga\electronvolt} around the calorimeter systems; (3) a tracker consisting of several layers of ultrathin and ultrafast silicon pixel detectors is placed around the target in order to tag incoming electrons and reconstruct the tracks of scattered electrons down to the lowest energies behind the target; (4) an ECAL is placed behind the tracker in order to measure the energy of SM bremsstrahlung photons in the final state; the fact that the magnet diverts most of the scattered electrons away from the ECAL enables the efficient identification of rare events with high energy photons being emitted in the target; the ECAL is embedded in (5) a coarse hadronic calorimeter (HCAL) that acts as a veto system for any hadronic energy in the final state.
 In order to maintain a high rate of incoming electrons (6) a two stage track trigger system is used to efficiently select events with low energy electrons in the final state, rejecting any events with high energy electrons behind the target.

-We use the following right-handed coordinate system throughout the remainder of this paper: the direction of motion of the incoming electrons at the location of the target marks the positive z-axis.
-The magnetic field is assumed to point into the direction of the positive y-axis, such that the electrons are bent towards the positive x-axis in the magnetic field.
-The polar angle $\theta$ is defined with respect to the z-axis and can assume values between $0$ and $\pi$.
-The azimuthal angle $\phi$ is defined with respect to the positive x-axis and can assume values between $0$ and $2\pi$.